lvrfrc87/netprot/README.md

 ### HOW TO

-First thing, we need to initialize an instance of `Netprod` class, passing as arguments a list of string - where each string should rappresent a network protocol and corresponding port. `separator` argument is also possible to pass it as kwarg and will be used to standardize our strings.
-By default, `separator` is equal to `/`
+First thing, we need to initialize an instance of `Netprod` class, passing as arguments a list of strings - where each string should represent a network protocol and corresponding port.
+A `separator` argument is also possible to pass as kwarg and will be used to standardize our strings.
+By default, separator is equal to `/`

 ```python
 >>> from netprot.netprot import Netprot